 attr telnetPort password great password

-For the most part you are well protected against the dangers of evil people and machines.
-But now you have to arm yourself against the biggest enemy: your own dizziness.
-Especially when trying out and around, it can happen quickly that you configure the just-well-functioning system wrong.
-However, a system that does not start up quickly recovers if you are prepared.
-Assuming you have a current backup you can easily play back the last working state.
+You are now largely well protected against the dangers posed by evil people and machines.
+But now you have to arm yourself against the biggest enemy: your own dullness.
+Especially when you're trying things out and trying things out, it can quickly happen that you misconfigure the system that was previously working well.
+However, if the system no longer starts, it can be quickly restored if the worst comes to the worst.
+Provided you have a current backup, ideally on an external storage medium.
+So you can restore the last working version without any problems.

 define regularBackup at *03:00:00 backup

-This setting creates a backup every day at 3:00 am and places it in the /opt/fhem/backup folder.
-Of course, the files stored here should also be synchronized with another drive.
-Only then they are safe in case of an error with the drive or SD card.
+With this setting, a backup is created every day at 3:00 a.m. and stored in the /opt/fhem/backup folder.
+The files stored here should of course also be synchronized with another drive.
+This is the only way to protect them in the event of an error with the drive or SD card.

 https://de.wikipedia.org/wiki/Base64